massil94/right_whale/README.md

 Kaggle Right Whale Recognition challenge https://www.kaggle.com/c/noaa-right-whale-recognition

 ## TODO

-0-Data prep
+### Data prep
 Split between
 6926 test

-I-Using hierarchical models:
+### Using hierarchical models:
-Step 0: Build new features using AutoEncoder to compress the information Step 1: Cluster whales into groups of similars whales (K-means) Step 2: Classification.
+* Build new features using AutoEncoder to compress the information
+* Cluster whales into groups of similars whales (K-means)
+* Classification.
 K can be a parameter of Classif.

 Try to 'give' prediction probas to best representant of each class

 Goal: multiclass identification

-II-Using semi supervised learning
+### Using semi supervised learning